dodsonphillip62/notes/README.md

 # 2023-12-31
 - Today's programming wisdom is to embrace the principle of "write readable code".
 Always remember that code is read far more often than it is written.
 Strive for clarity and simplicity in your expressions, variable names, and overall structure.
 Comment your code effectively, explaining the why rather than the what.
 Refactor regularly to eliminate complexity and duplication.
 Remember that tomorrow, the person who will struggle the most to understand your code might be you.
 Lastly, cultivate a mindset of continuous learning, as programming languages and best practices are constantly evolving.

+# 2024-01-01
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to striving for clean, readable, and maintainable code.
+Writing simple solutions that are easy to understand can often be more challenging but yields better long-term results.
+It reduces bugs, enhances collaboration, and improves scalability.
+Remember, you're not just writing code for computers to execute; you're writing it for other humans to read, review, and build upon."